 Create Multiple Line Charts in QlikView

 Through the above one fulfilled our requirement.
 Let us check the sales trend for each country.
 To do so, we have to add the country dimension to the existing Line chart.
 For this, right-click on it and select the properties option from the context menu.

-Clicking the properties option opens a new window called Chart Properties.
+Clicking the properties option opens a new window called Properties.
 Please navigate to Dimension tab -> add Country to Used Dimensions -> Next, use the promote button to move country dimension to top position.

 Now, see the sales trend for each color and country.